krsiakdaniel/portfolio-website-krsiak-cz/README-continuous-integration-deployment.md

 1. Checkout the repository using the `actions/checkout@v3` action.
 2. Setup Node.js environment using the `actions/setup-node@v3` action with Node.js version 18.
-3. It installs the dependencies of your project using `pnpm ci`.
-This command is similar to `pnpm install`, but it's designed to be used in automated environments such as this one.
+3. It installs the dependencies of your project using `npm ci`.
+This command is similar to `npm install`, but it's designed to be used in automated environments such as this one.
 4. Install Playwright browsers using `npx playwright install --with-deps`.
 5. Run Playwright tests using `npx playwright test`.
 6. Upload the test report as an artifact: